 Before the outbreak of the Second World War, Browne, known to family and friends as Jack, was a member of the Officer Training Corps.
 He then became a 2nd Lieutenant in 9th Battalion Durham Light Infantry on 17th June 1939.

 By 8th January 1940, Jack was in France with the British Expeditionary Force.
 He travelled with Sergeant Green ahead of the Battalion to ready billets.
 In May 1940, Browne was “on leave”.
 War diaries do not indicate if he was in France during the retreat to Dunkirk.

 After Dunkirk, the Durham Light Infantry reorganised.
 Jack joined 16th Battalion on 1st July 1940, 14th Battalion in October 1941, and 11th Battalion on 5th December 1943.
 On the disbanding on 11th Battalion, he joined 6th Battalion, part of 50th Infantry Division.
 He landed with 6th Battalion Durham Light Infantry on D-Day and fought through Normandy, rising through the ranks.
 He became a Major on 27th June 1944.

-By August 1944, Browne was an acting Captain in command of ‘D’ Company as they advanced on La Cannardiere.
+By August 1944, Browne was an acting Captain in command of D Company as they advanced on La Cannardiere.
 German infantry retaliated with a machine-gun barrage.
 By then a Major, Browne died on 9th August 1944 aged 28 years old.
-He was one of many men from the Durham Light Infantry killed before they could dig into defensive positions.
+He was one of many Durham Light Infantry soldiers killed before they could dig into defensive positions.